konstanciaa/ukrainian-cafe/README.md

 My mentor who provided me with constructive feedback  and guidance throughout the project.

 #### The tutors at Code institute
 To all the tutors in CI, thank you for your help.
-Special shout outs to Kevin, Sean, Oisin, Alan.
+Special shout outs to Kevin, Sean, Oisin, Alan, and Jason.